Kathy Simon and Susan Lubeck’s garden – Come on in this fully-electrified home! 🐦

 Heat pump for cedar hot tub: The third heat pump on the property heats the water for a small cedar hot tub (5 feet diameter, 4 feet deep, Alaskan cedar), in a closed system.
 Many times more efficient than electric resistance heat, the heat pump makes it possible to have a hot tub that is almost completely powered by solar.

-Kitchen cabinets: As part of an (ongoing) kitchen remodel, Kathy and Susan purchased new drawers and doors for their 80-year old cabinets, rather than tearing out the whole cabinets.
+Kitchen cabinets: As part of a kitchen remodel, Kathy and Susan purchased new drawers and doors for their 80-year old cabinets, rather than tearing out the whole cabinets.
 The old cabinet boxes are still perfectly good, so with new drawers and doors, they were able to get functional hinges and drawer slides with much less waste.

 Rain catchment barrels: Two barrels attached to downspouts from the roof collect water that is used in the garden.